 When you are working, you have less choice about how and with whom to spend your time.
 In retirement, you gain total freedom and that freedom can almost feel problematic.
 The most successful and perhaps happiest retirees have a retirement plan for their money — and their time.
 If you are worried about your time, here are a few useful resources:

-Aristotle is quoted as saying, “The more you know, the more you realize you don’t know.”
-This seemingly contradictory thought is one of the reasons he is considered wise.
+Aristotle is credited with the thought, “The more you know, the more you realize you don’t know.”

 His wisdom is true for financial and retirement planning — the more you know about financial planning, the more you realize you don’t know about financial planning.